-The year is 2029: After a nuclear war, intelligent machines and humans are fighting each other.
+The year is 2029: after a nuclear war, intelligent machines and humans are fighting each other.
 In order to succeed, the machines send a cyborg, the Terminator, back in time, in Los Angeles in 1984 to kill Sarah Connor, the mother of the future rebel John Connor, before she gave birth to him.
-But the humans also sent their own agent, Kyle Reese, to prevent the Terminator.
-Meanwhile, Sarah is just an average waitress , and is surprised when the Terminator attempts to kill her.
-Kyle saves her and the two of them have intercourse.
-The Terminator kills Kyle but Sarah is able to destroy him in an automated factory.
+But the humans also sent their own agent, human Kyle Reese, to prevent the Terminator.
+Meanwhile, Sarah is just an average waitress, and is surprised when the Terminator attempts to kill her.
+Kyle saves her and the two of them spend the night together.
+The Terminator kills Kyle, but Sarah is able to crush the damaged cyborg in an automated factory.
 She leaves for Mexican soil, pregnant.

 Grade:+++